nilsmehlhorn/blog/posts/ngrx-reimplementation/index.md

 ## Wrapping up

-While it's fun and definitely a good learning experience to implement NgRx yourself, you should definitely stick with the official library for you real Angular apps.
+While it's fun and definitely a good learning experience to implement NgRx store and effects yourself, you should definitely stick with the official library for real Angular apps.
 This way you'll get a tested and type-safe implementation with a lot more features.

 Hopefully I was able to shed some light on the inner workings of NgRx and thus make the library more approachable for you.
 [Here's a StackBlitz](https://stackblitz.com/edit/ngrx-custom-implementation) showing the full implementation.